tpavlek/oauth2-twitch/README.md

 Laravel Framework Integration
 ------------------------------

+> Note: This package is currently only compatible with Laravel 4.
+A Laravel 5 update should be coming soon.
+Feel free to PR if you already have one.

 This package includes Laravel framework integration if you need it.
 Simply require it as normal in your Laravel application, and add the Service Provider `Depotwarehouse\OAuth2\Client\Twitch\FrameworkIntegration\Laravel\TwitchOAuth2ServiceProvider` to your `config/app.php`.